thunderdome-data/emmyballot2013/README.md

 The MIT License (MIT)

-Copyright (c) 2015 The Denver Post
+Copyright (c) 2013-2015 The Denver Post and Digital First Media

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal